Erfan-ram/git-zero-tutorial/README.md

   git init -b main
 ~~~
 - this would initialize git implemention on currunt direcory
+- `-b main`  would make main as currunt working branch

 to track all your file you should enter below code